fp7mplane/components/ott-probe/README.md

 - `libreactor` - published by NETvisor Ltd.
 - `probe-ott` published by NETvisor Ltd.

-The published modules are avaible at <http://tufaweb.netvisor.hu/ottdemo/mplane-ottmodule.tar.gz>.
+The published modules are avaible at <http://tufaweb.netvisor.hu/ottdemo/mplane-ottmodule.tar.gz>, or at http://tufaweb.netvisor.hu/mplane/ott-probe/mplane-ottmodule.tar.gz.
 To speed up testing there is no need to compile it from source as it is already avaible for various platforms:

 - ar71xx (tested on OpenWRT 12.04)
 - x86_64 (tested on Ubuntu 14.04)